Last update

 On the one hand, we need to take account of different family compositions, which are more diverse today than they were 20 years ago.
 In particular, more and more children are living with only one parent at home.
 That's why we decided in the coalition agreement to present a plan to create a single tax bracket by 2026.

 This is another piece of the puzzle in our strategy to combat child poverty.
 Indeed, one child in five in Luxembourg lives in a single-parent household.
-This is the fourth highest rate in Europe and twice as high as in the Netherlands or Switzerland.
+This is the fourth highest rate in Europe and twice as high as in the Netherlands or Switzerland for instance.

 We will also ensure that the law on adoption takes account of more diverse family compositions.

-Another new reality is our longer life expectancy.
-This is a positive development, but one that we as a society need to monitor.
+Another new reality is that we live longer.
+This is a positive development, but one that our policies need to adapt to.
 That's why we need an in-depth debate on our pension system.
 Many people have been retired for almost as long as they have been paying contributions.
 Our system is sustainable today, but it must also be guaranteed for future generations.
 The system needs to be reassessed as a whole, considering the country's demographic and economic development.

-Whatever reforms arise from this debate, one thing is clear: a strong social security system is crucial to our pension system.
+Whatever reforms arise from this debate, one thing is clear: a strong social insurance principle is crucial to our pension system.
 It must ensure that everyone can approach retirement with confidence.
 This is a matter of solidarity and social cohesion, embodying the spirit of the intergenerational pact.

 We will leave no one behind.
 That's why we will be introducing a supplementary allowance for the elderly.
 With this allowance, we can help our fellow senior citizens with lower incomes to obtain a place in a retirement home and live in dignity.

-A third reality that we must take into account is the work-life balance.
+A third reality that we must take into account is the new balance between work and life.
 Today, the employees of our companies are in search of a different kind of work organisation.

 In this context, the relevant ministers are working on a package of joint measures to be finalised by the end of the year.
 This will include a more flexible maternity leave, part-time family work, the organisation of working time and new rules on Sunday working, in line with the coalition agreement that introduced these measures.
 In the coming months, the respective ministers will discuss these issues with the social partners.

-Thus, this summer, the pilot project for a local police unit, or "police de proximité", will be launched in the city of Luxembourg and in Esch.
-This unit will not be detached from the police but will be part of the Grand-Ducal Police.
+That is why, this summer, a pilot project for a local police unit, or "police de proximité", will be launched in the city of Luxembourg and in Esch.
+This unit will not be detached from the police but will be an integral part of the Grand-Ducal Police.

-The police also need a clear legal framework to act where necessary.
-For this reason, the Minister for Home Affairs will be presenting a bill again this year with improved provisions on ‘Platzverweis’ (eviction measures).
+The police also needs a clear legal framework that allows it to act where necessary.
+For this reason, the Minister for Home Affairs will be presenting a bill this year with improved provisions on 'Platzverweis' (eviction measures).
 The Minister of Justice will also be modernising the Criminal Code to create an effective instrument against aggressive begging.

 Our social system is largely based on employment: health insurance, unemployment benefits, the pension system.
 Our social safety net is tightly woven around employment.
 You can't separate the social from the economic.
 On the one hand, this means that work must be profitable.

-In our election programme we committed ourselves to ensuring that people keep more of their net income in relation to their gross income, with the aim of increasing their purchasing power.
-That's why the new government has decided to adjust the tax scale by 4 index brackets this year.
+In our election programme we committed to ensuring that people keep more of their net income in relation to their gross income, with the aim of increasing their purchasing power.
+That's why the new government has decided to adjust the tax scale by the equivalent of 4 indexations this year.
 Depending on their family situation, this change will allow people to save up to €1,100 a year.

-From 1 January 2025, the tax scale will be adjusted by a further two and a half indexation bands to give everyone more purchasing power.
-This measure makes from both an economic and a social point of view.
+From 1 January 2025, the tax scale will be adjusted by a further two and a half indexations to give everyone more purchasing power.
+This measure makes sense both from an economic and a social point of view.

-But the most important thing is to have a job.
+But what counts most, is to have a job.
 And to do so, we need to create jobs.
 The economy is slowing down.
 In 2023, just before the current government took office, the country was in recession.
 Across Europe, economic prospects remain below historical averages.
 The digital transition is often greeted with scepticism, despite its positive potential.

 We need to prepare today for the working environment of tomorrow.
 Tomorrow's economy will be different from today's.
 Similar concerns have been raised in the past about other transitions.
 For electricity.
 For the car.
 For the computer.
 20 years ago, the internet barely existed.
 Today, everyone knows or uses the services of Amazon, for example.
 But this example shows the potential of such a development: Amazon has also created more than 4,000 jobs in Luxembourg.

-It is true that jobs are created in areas experiencing growth.
+What has always been true and remains true today is that jobs are created in areas experiencing growth.
 And growth occurs where a country provides a competitive environment.

 The concept of competitiveness is often associated with social dismantling and job losses.